The close cooperation between Eurojust and the EJN is mentioned in the Lisbon Treaty (Treaty on the Functioning of the

 With the adoption in 2008 of the ‘new’ Eurojust Decision and EJN Decision, Eurojust and the EJN found several ways to further strengthen their privileged relations.
 One example is to mutually participate in the each other’s meetings.

 An important achievement is the Joint Eurojust-EJN Paper, Assistance in international cooperation in criminal matters for practitioners.
 European Judicial Network and Eurojust.
 What can we do for you?
 This document explains, in a practical manner, the respective assistance that Eurojust and the EJN offer to national authorities when dealing with international cooperation in criminal matters.
-The Joint Paper was revised in 2018.
+The Joint Paper was revised in 2018 (translations are available here).

 As a follow-up to the Council Sixth Round of Mutual Evaluations, Eurojust and the EJN are working closely together to implement the recommendations of common interest addressed to them.
 An action plan has been developed to ensure coordination and synergies between Eurojust and the EJN.